 4.1.
-If the vehicle type submitted for approval pursuant to this Regulation meets the requirements of paragraph 5. below, approval of that vehicle type shall be granted.
+If the type submitted for approval pursuant to this Regulation meets the requirements the relevant part(s) of this Regulation, approval of that vehicle type shall be granted.

 4.2.
-The conformity of the requirements in paragraph 5. shall be verified with the test procedure as defined in paragraph 6., however its operation shall not be limited to these specific test conditions.
+The conformity of the requirements of each type shall be verified with the test procedure as defined in the relevant part(s) of this Regulation, however its operation shall not be limited to these specific test conditions.
+If the application for a vehicle type with regard to its Moving Off Information System makes reference to MOIS STU type approval(s) obtained in accordance with Annex 1 Appendix ??? or for Component type approval in accordance with Annex 1 Appendix ???, the competent authority shall verify which requirements have already been covered by the MOIS STU or Component type approval(s) and avoid any duplication of the related verifications.

 4.3.
 An approval number shall be assigned to each vehicle type approved; its first two digits (00 for this Regulation in its initial form) shall indicate the series of amendments incorporating the most recent major technical amendments made to this Regulation at the time of issue of the approval.
 The same Contracting Party shall not assign the same number to the same vehicle type equipped with another type of MOIS, or to another vehicle type.

 4.4.
-Notice of approval or of refusal or withdrawal of approval pursuant to this Regulation shall be communicated to the Parties to the Agreement applying this Regulation by means of a form conforming to the model in Annex 1 and photographs and/or plans supplied by the applicant being in a format not exceeding A4 (210 x 297 mm), or folded to that format, and on an appropriate scale.
+Notice of approval or of refusal or withdrawal of approval pursuant to this Regulation shall be communicated to the Parties to the Agreement applying this Regulation by means of a form conforming to the model in Annex 1 and its Appendixes as appropriate and photographs and/or plans supplied by the applicant being in a format not exceeding A4 (210 x 297 mm), or folded to that format, and on an appropriate scale.

 4.5.
-There shall be affixed, conspicuously and in a readily accessible place specified on the approval form, to every vehicle conforming to a vehicle type approved under this Regulation, an international approval mark conforming to the model described in Annex 2, consisting of either:

-4.5.1.
-A circle surrounding the letter "E" followed by:
+There shall be affixed, conspicuously and in a readily accessible place specified on the approval form, to every vehicle, STU or Component conforming to a type approved under this Regulation, an international approval mark conforming to the model described in Annex 2, consisting of a circle surrounding the letter "E" followed by:

 (a) the distinguishing number of the country which has granted approval; and

-(b) the number of this Regulation, followed by the letter "R", a dash and the approval number to the right of the circle prescribed in this paragraph;
+(b) the number of this Regulation, followed by the letter "R", a dash and the approval number to the right of the circle prescribed in this paragraph and

-or

-4.5.2.
-An oval surrounding the letters "UI" followed by the Unique Identifier.
+(c) In the case of an approval of a STU the "R" shall be followed by the symbol "S".

+(d) In the case of an approval of a Component the "R" shall be followed by the symbol "C".

 4.6.
 If the vehicle conforms to a vehicle type approved under one or more other UN Regulations annexed to the Agreement, in the country which has granted approval under this Regulation, the symbol prescribed in paragraph 4.5. above need not be repeated.
 In such a case, the UN Regulation and approval numbers and the additional symbols shall be placed in vertical columns to the right of the symbol prescribed in paragraph 4.5. above.